Heat vs. Bulls Player Props Betting Odds

 |10.5 (Over: -106)

-- He has averaged the same number of rebounds as his prop bet total in Saturday's game (10.5).
+- The 15.5 points prop bet over/under set for Nikola Vucevic on Monday is 1.0 more than his season scoring average (14.5).

-- Vucevic has averaged 2.3 assists per game this year, 0.2 less than his prop bet on Saturday (2.5).
+- He has grabbed 10.5 rebounds per game, the same as his prop bet for Monday.

 Not all offers available in all states, please visit FanDuel for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.